MagullOff/MagullOff/README.md

 - 🐧 a huge Linux/Open Source/VIM enthusiast
 - 🤓 most comfortable with C++, C, C# and Rust
 - ⭐ trying to pick up functional programming, as i think it's a cool concept
-- 😮 a Junior .Net developer at SUNTECH S.A.